 It's Time for Clorotekal®

-*Clorotekal is a registered trademark of Sintetica S.A. and is manufactured for B. Braun Medical Inc.
+*Clorotekal is a registered trademark of Sintetica S.A.
+Imported and distributed by B. Braun of Canada Ltd.

 PRESERVATIVE-FREE: Clorotekal is formulated without sodium bisulfate or methylparaben.